 PVC Origins and Performance History

-Evidence showed that TPO and PVC demonstrated top performance in Europe, but failed in US during its entry into the market due to its inability to withstand the temperature swings that occur in much of North America.
-Hence, the conclusion was made that U.S. manufacturers prioritized profit over quality.
-The exact specifications were sacrificed resulting in the production of poor quality versions of both membranes.
+Evidence showed that TPO and PVC demonstrated top performance in Europe, but failed in US during its entry in the market due to its inability to withstand the temperature swings that occur in much of North America.
+Hence, the conclusion was made that U.S. manufacturers prioritized profit over the quality.
+The exact specifications were sacrificed resulting in production of poor quality versions of both membranes.

-In view of this fact, the National Roofing Contractor’s Association’s (NRCA’s) research showed that U.S. versions of PVC membranes were thinner than what were produced and installed by its European counterparts.
+In view of this fact, the National Roofing Contractor’s Association’s (NRCA’s) research showed that U.S. versions of PVC membrane were thinner than what were produced by its European counterparts.
 The huge difference was clear as dimensions showed 30-40 mils vs. 60 mils.
 Furthermore, the formulation and installation were far from the truth because such things were not done in Europe.

-U.S. manufacturers began to look for exact adjustments to the membrane’s formulation.
-Finally, PVC earns a reputation as a top performing single-ply roofing product in the U.S. roofing industry.
+Slammed by the press, US manufacturers began to look for exact adjustments to the membrane’s formulation.
+Finally, PVC earns a reputation as a top performing single-ply roofing product in US roofing industry.

-Because TPO and PVC membranes are single-ply roofing systems, they will only provide a 15 year-performance, at best, with numerous maintenance needs.
-Maintenance repairs, prior to the adjustments, will come from the installation of a thinner membrane, installation workmanship, and maintenance crews that inadvertently puncture the thin membrane, by stepping on nails or screws lying around while working on rooftop units.
-Therefore, PVC is a costly investment to make for a roof that will not last beyond 15 years.
+Because TPO and PVC membranes are single-ply roofing systems, they will give provide a 15 year performance, at best, with numerous maintenance issues.
+Most repairs will come from workmanship and maintenance people that inadvertently step on nails or screws lying around while working on rooftop units.